Parent Resources: Great Websites and Helpful Books

 Become Part of the Solution

 It's never easy to approach teachers, administrators, or school GT Coordinators, but advocating for your child is important to you, as a parent.
 One of the best articles written comes from the Davidson Institute on how to advocate well.
-After you have a chance to read this: http://www.davidsongifted.org/Search-Database/entry/A10558 ask yourself a few important questions before you go in:
+After you have a chance to read the text with the following link: http://www.davidsongifted.org/Search-Database/entry/A10558 , you can ask yourself a few important questions before you go in:

 1. How much time is realistic to ask the school to spend with your child on his/her needs?